 - Recommended phasing for construction.

-A consultant team led by Alta Planning + Design conducted the studies.
+A consultant team led by Alta Planning + Design conducted the 2010 studies.
+NVCOG staff and BSC Group led the 2020 study.